extremenetworks/ansible-extreme/README.md

 ## EXOS

 [Rafael Vencioneck](https://github.com/rdvencioneck) has begun work on EXOS modules.
-The first of these has been merged into the Ansible devel branch, and will go GA in version 2.6 (ETA June 2018).
+The first of these has shipped with Ansible 2.6.

 Available modules:

 * [exos_command](https://docs.ansible.com/ansible/devel/modules/exos_command_module.html) - Run arbitrary commands

-Refer [this](./GettingStartedwithAnsibleusingGNS3.md) guide to simulate Ansible on EXOS devices using GNS3
+See [this](./GettingStartedwithAnsibleusingGNS3.md) guide to simulate Ansible on EXOS devices using GNS3

 Click the links above to see docs on how to use those modules.